atmoos/Experiments/README.md

 - An interesting example on how to leverage C#'s powerful type system and implementation of generics.

 **Caveats**:
-- Memory has to managed by hand -> IDisposable required.
+- Memory has to managed by hand -&gt; IDisposable required.
 - Implementation must be thread safe.
 - Not trivial to understand why the solution works at all.
 - Supporting nested classes required

-### Implementation relying on downcasts TypeDictionaryC<T>
+### Implementation relying on downcasts TypeDictionaryC&lt;T&gt;

 **Advantages**:
 - Easy to read the code.
 - Type safe implementation.
 (Even though down casts are required)

 **Caveats**:
-- Heavy use of downcasts.
+- Use of downcasts.
-- Supporting nested classes required.
-    - Required to upcast to base type.
 - Slow (ToDo: Proof!)

-### Implementation circumventing the type system altogether TypeDictionaryD<T>
+### Implementation circumventing the type system altogether TypeDictionaryD&lt;T&gt;

 **Advantages**:
 - Likely to be comparatively efficient.
     - C# has an efficient way of dealing with the dynamic type.
-- Simplest implementation of the required interface.
+- No explicit casting required.
+    - (Using "dynamic" may be considered casting non the less..)

 **Caveats**:
 - Code hard to read due to use of the dynamic pseudo type.